Home / Letters & Templates / How to Write an Entry Level Cover Letter

 A cover letter allows you to speak to the hiring manager in your own voice, using your words to make a strong impression that can make up for your lack of experience.
 Here, we’ll explain what should be included in an entry level cover letter and share a sample you can use as inspiration to help land your first job.

-What is a cover letter?
+What is an entry level cover letter?

-When you should send a cover letter
+When you should send an entry-level cover letter

 A cover letter should be sent to the hiring manager when applying for a job.
 How you send it will depend on the company’s application process.
 Some companies use an online portal where every document is submitted as an attachment.
 Other application portals have candidates type their cover letter into a free-entry form.